Westside Gunn: 2005–2016: early career and founding Griselda Records

-2017–2020: continued growth and record tenures
+2017–2020: continued growth and record label tenure

-On February 10, 2017, Gunn and Mil Beats released the collaborative EP Riots on Fashion Avenue, which is 4 songs in length.
+On February 10, 2017, Gunn and Mil Beats released the collaborative EP Riots on Fashion Avenue, consisting of four songs.

-On March 3, 2017, Griselda Records signed a deal with Eminem's Shady Records, making Westside Gunn and Conway the first rappers from Buffalo to sign with a major label.
+On March 3, 2017, Griselda Records signed a deal with Eminem's label Shady Records, making Westside Gunn and Conway the first rappers from Buffalo to sign with a major label.
 A few days later on March 9, Gunn made "Hitler on Steroids" with DJ Green Lantern.
 After signing with Shady, Gunn played at Coachella, Firefly and the Governors Ball.
-On October 2, 2020, Westside Gunn released his Shady Records debut, Who Made the Sunshine, his only solo project with Shady Records.
+On October 2, 2020, Westside Gunn released his Shady Records debut, Who Made the Sunshine, his only solo project with the label.

 Shortly after signing with Shady Records, Gunn released Flygod Is Good...
 All the Time, as a collaborative EP with producer Mr. Green.
 In 2018, Gunn released Supreme Blientele.
 He also signed with Roc Nation alongside label mate Benny the Butcher on August 6, 2019, under a management deal.

 On April 17, 2020, Gunn released his third studio album, Pray for Paris.
-The album features Tyler, the Creator, Wale, Joey Badass and Freddie Gibbs, among others.
-On July 3, Westside Gunn released his tenth mixtape Flygod Is an Awesome God II, the sequel to his July 2019 mixtape Flygod Is an Awesome God.
+The album features Wale, Joey Badass, Freddie Gibbs and Tyler, the Creator, among others.
+On July 3 that year, Westside Gunn released his tenth mixtape, Flygod Is an Awesome God II, the sequel to his July 2019 mixtape Flygod Is an Awesome God.
 The album features guest appearances from frequent collaborators Benny The Butcher, Keisha Plum, Boldy James, and Daringer.

 On November 14, 2020, in an interview with Joe Budden, Gunn announced he had fulfilled his contractual obligations to Shady Records and had become an independent artist.